 Sean Pecknold is a director and artist who has created music videos and commercials for the likes of Fleet Foxes, Beach House, and the New York Times.
 He explores existential conundrums in his work, often using mystical or surreal imagery and stop-motion and mixed-media animation.
 On the road is where he feels the most at home.
-He grew up in Seattle, spent some time living in New York, and now splits it between Portland and Los Angeles.
+He grew up in Seattle, spent some time living in New York, and now lives in Los Angeles.

 I find myself walking through Powell Butte quite often.
 I love its old apple orchards, flat meadows and incredible view of Mt.
 Hood.
 On a clear day, 5 mountains can be seen from the park.
 The place is an extinct volcano and Portland's second largest park after Forest Park.